 In addition, there will be honorable mentions for a free 1 year mental Canvas subscription with a cash value of $1,000

 We will contact you via the e-mail address provided at registration.
 This is why it’s very important you provide accurate contact information.
 You will have up to five business days to accept, and we will award the prize to an alternate winner should you not accept within that time-frame.

 Any taxes owed as a result of winning are the sole responsibility of the winner.

-No, you won’t be able to win multiple prizes, but you’re eligible to win any of the 18 prizes when you submit.
+No, you won’t be able to win more than 1 prize.
+You’re eligible to win any of the 18 prizes when you submit.

 You will select the categories you prefer to be considered for at the submission stage.
 Ultimately, the Judges have the right to choose if a submission falls into one category or another.
 So if you submit something that could be eligible for the "comic" or "storytelling" categories, that's OK and the judges will decide which one it is best suited for (or the grand prize).
 Another way of saying this: all the entries will be considered for all of the prizes so you're not gaining/losing any opportunity by submitting to one category over another.
 Any submission that the judges consider the “best-of” Mental Canvas content will be awarded the grand prize, regardless of category.

 No, the grand prizes will be awarded to the “best-of” all entries, which isn’t determined by a specific category.